tgirke/systemPipeRdata/README.md

 ### systemPipeRdata: NGS workflow templates and sample data

-[_systemPipeRdata_](https://github.com/tgirke/systemPipeRdata) is a helper package for generating with a single command NGS workflow templates for the parent package [_systemPipeR_](http://www.bioconductor.org/packages/devel/bioc/html/systemPipeR.html).
+[_systemPipeRdata_](https://github.com/tgirke/systemPipeRdata) is a helper package to generate with a single command NGS workflow templates for its parent package [_systemPipeR_](http://www.bioconductor.org/packages/devel/bioc/html/systemPipeR.html).
 The latter is an environment for building *end-to-end* analysis pipelines with automated report generation for next generation sequence (NGS) applications